Homemade diets

 The proper dosage of salmon for dogs may depend on several factors, including the dog's size, age, and health status, as well as its individual nutritional needs.

 A general guideline for feeding salmon to dogs is to give them no more than 1–2 servings per week.
 The serving size may depend on the size of the dog, but in general, a small dog should not get more than a 1 ounce (ca. 38 g) serving, while a larger dog can get up to 4 ounces (ca. 151 g) per serving.
+It's essential to consider the dog's overall diet and not exceed the recommended amount to prevent potential health issues.

 If you have concerns about feeding salmon to your dog, you should consult a veterinarian to determine if the food is appropriate for your dog's individual nutritional needs and health status.
+A professional can offer tailored advice based on your pet's unique dietary requirements and conditions.

 Side effects of salmon for dogs